GeoScripting-WUR/Intro2Linux/surfsara_tutorial.md

+# Getting started with SURFsara cloud

-# Why cloud computing?
+## Why cloud computing?

 In the field of geo-information, the amount of available data is staggering.
 This *Big Data* is often too large to download and too intensive to process on a personal computer.
 Therefore data providers such as the European Space Agency and research organisations like SURFsara are now offering virtual machines (VM) running on their own cloud infrastructure for scientific purposes, so that this Big Data can be processed faster and more efficiently.
 These cloud VMs are typically running Linux distributions and have a whole lot of resources (processor cores, RAM, hard disk) available.

-# Getting started with SURFsara cloud

 ## Enrol your SSH key

+Let's start with SURFsara cloud.
 First go to [https://ui.hpccloud.surfsara.nl/](https://ui.hpccloud.surfsara.nl/) and log in with the credentials that have been provided to you.
 Each student has a unique account.
 Then, click on your username and go to Settings.
 Click "Update SSH Key" and paste the public key you generated in the previous lesson into the text box, and click the "Update SSH Key" button.

 **Hint**: the easiest way to find it is by running Git GUI, though Help → Show SSH Key.
 In the PC lab the SSH keys are stored on the *M:* drive, so they are unique to the WUR user account.
 If you want to access the cloud from your own device, you will need to update the SSH key in your SURFsara account to the one on your device.